NSERC-SSHRC-CRSNG-CRSH/ResearchPortal-Web/README.md

 - IIS 7.5 (Windows 7 or Windows Server 2008 R2) requires the installation of the [IIS Application Initialization module](https://www.iis.net/downloads/microsoft/application-initialization).
 Use the `x64` download link at the [bottom of the page](https://www.iis.net/downloads/microsoft/application-initialization#additionalDownloads).

-## Support

-There are two primary methods of obtaining support for this project:

-1. Community-driven support is available by [submitting issues](https://github.com/Adoxio/xRM-Portals-Community-Edition/issues) to this GitHub project
-2. Commercial support options are available from [Adoxio](https://www.adoxio.com/xRM-Portals-Community-Edition/)

 ## License